Steppin' Out (Joe Jackson song): Accolades

-"Steppin' Out" earned Grammy nominations for Record of the Year and Best Pop Vocal Performance, Male.
+"Steppin' Out" earned two Grammy nominations in 1983, for Record of the Year and Best Male Pop Vocal Performance.
+The song lost to Toto's "Rosanna" and Lionel Richie's "Truly", respectively.

 Reception

-AllMusic journalist Chris True praised the song as a "mélange of simple piano hooks, rudimentary electronic treatment and classic vocal pop, with a rhythm track that is quaint in its simplicity and driving enough to invoke images of the big city at night."
+AllMusic journalist Chris True praised the song as a "mélange of simple piano hooks, rudimentary electronic treatment and classic vocal pop, with a rhythm track that is quaint in its simplicity and driving enough to invoke images of the big city at night".

 In 2015, Pitchfork Media placed "Steppin' Out" at 153 on its list of "The 200 Greatest Songs of the 1980s."
-Glide Magazine ranked it as Jackson's 2nd best song.
+In 2022, Rolling Stone ranked it 93 on their list "100 Best Songs of 1982".
+Glide Magazine ranked it as Jackson's second best song.